apache/asterixdb/asterix-doc/src/site/markdown/AsterixQueryLanguageReference.md

  New AsterixDB users are encouraged to read and work through the (friendlier) guide "AsterixDB 101: An ADM and AQL Primer" before attempting to make use of this document.
-In addition, readers are advised to read and understand the Asterix Data Model (ADM) reference guide, as a basic understanding of ADM is a prerequisite to understanding AQL.
+In addition, readers are advised to read and understand the Asterix Data Model (ADM) reference guide since a basic understanding of ADM concepts is a prerequisite to understanding AQL.
 In what follows, we detail the features of the AQL language in a grammar-guided manner:
-We list and briefly explain each of the productions in the AQL grammar, offering brief examples for clarity in cases where doing so seems needed.
+We list and briefly explain each of the productions in the AQL grammar, offering examples for clarity in cases where doing so seems needed or helpful.

 ## 2. Expressions